Underclocking: Linux

-Linux kernel supports CPU frequency modulation.
+The Linux kernel supports CPU frequency modulation.
 In supported processors, using cpufreq to gain access to this feature gives the system administrator a variable level of control over the CPU's clock rate.
-The kernel includes five governors by default: Conservative, Ondemand, Performance, Powersave, and Userspace.
+The kernel includes six governors by default: Conservative, Ondemand, Performance, Powersave, Userspace and Schedutil.
 The Conservative and Ondemand governors adjust the clock rate depending on the CPU load, but each with different algorithms.
 The Ondemand governor jumps to maximum frequency on CPU load and decreases the frequency step by step on CPU idle, whereas the Conservative governor increases the frequency step by step on CPU load and jumps to lowest frequency on CPU idle.
 The Performance, Powersave and Userspace governors set the clock rate statically: Performance to the highest available, Powersave to the lowest available, and Userspace to a frequency determined and controlled by the user.
+The Schedutil governor estimates the load through the scheduler's Per-Entity Load Tracking (PELT) mechanism.

 Windows

 Underclocking can be done manually in the BIOS or with Windows applications, or dynamically using features such as Intel's SpeedStep or AMD's Cool'n'Quiet.
 In Windows 7 and 10, underclocking can be set within the "advanced" settings of a power management plan.